 of personal family dynamics so they can tailor a very specific trust that

 Estate Planning for Elderly People

 When it comes to seniors, experienced elder law attorneys understand that

 estate plans are (or should be) totally different.
 Recently many trust

 and tax laws have changed, which makes most estate plans of individuals

-of the first spouse), which needlessly causes extra administration as
+after the death of the first spouse), which needlessly causes extra administration

 Even if couples (or a single individual) have a “simple” trust,